KK-djb6wrt3/M5StackNewsReader/README.md

 * [efont](https://github.com/tanakamasayuki/efont.git)

 # Usage
+You must place 'Source.xml' on root of microSD.
 You must change 'Preference.xml', and place it on root of microSD.
 ```
 <SSID> #SSID of an access point which you want to connect